J&J Snack Foods (JJSF)

 11. Balance Sheet Assessment

-With $180.9 million of EBITDA over the last 12 months, we view J&J Snack Foods’s 0.3× net-debt-to-EBITDA ratio as safe.
-We also see its $1.12 million of annual interest expenses as appropriate.
+With $182.6 million of EBITDA over the last 12 months, we view J&J Snack Foods’s 0.5× net-debt-to-EBITDA ratio as safe.
+We also see its $705,000 of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

-12. Key Takeaways from J&J Snack Foods’s Q3 Results
+12. Key Takeaways from J&J Snack Foods’s Q4 Results

 13. Is Now The Time To Buy J&J Snack Foods?

-J&J Snack Foods isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was a little slower over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+J&J Snack Foods isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
 And while its EPS growth over the last three years has significantly beat its peer group average, the downside is its brand caters to a niche market.
-On top of that, its mediocre ROIC lags the market and is a headwind for its stock price.
+On top of that, its projected EPS for the next year is lacking.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.